#[derive(Handler)]

 The #[derive(Handler)]

 macro generates the infrastructure for sending and receiving typed messages in hyperactor.
-When applied to an enum like this:
+This can be applied to an enum or a struct.
+Structs can be generic and non-generic.

 #[derive(Handler)]